scasei/commerce_paymill/README.txt

   or to select one of the existing PAYMILL payment methods.

 * Payment Terminal
-  The store owners can Capture and Refund the PAYMILL payments.
+  The store owners can Void, Capture and Refund the PAYMILL payments.

 TROUBLESHOOTING